SamirTalwar/thegarlic.press/README.md

 {
   "port": 8080,
   "watson": {
+    "speech-to-text": {
       "username": "your username",
       "password": "your password"
+    }
   }
 }
 ```